BroadwayRadio produces a series of discussions about Broadway and theater around the world.

 PETER FILICHIA is a playwright, journalist, and historian with a number of books.
 Peter’s new day-by-day desk calendar – A SHOW TUNE FOR TODAY – 366 Songs to Brighten Your Year – is available at finer retailers!
 Peter also has columns at Masterworks Broadway, Broadway Select, and many other places.

-Showtune for Today: Freedom from Shenandoah
+Showtune for Today: He Plays The Violin from 1776

 Michael Portantiere | [email protected] | Facebook